 - identifies when lone working is no longer appropriate

-Risk assessment is the overall process of performing a systematic written risk analysis and risk evaluation in order to identify methods to control the severity of the risk.
+Risk assessment is the overall process of performing and recording a systematic analysis of potential risks in order to identify procedures and/or avtivities to reduce this risk.

 References to other policies within ABC

 People and Their Duties and Responsibilities

 - Taking and exercising legally prescribed “duty of care” for all employees, trustees and volunteers to provide them with safe and risk- free working practices